jasonlu2907/jasonlu2907/README.md

 ### Hi there, this is Jason speaking 👋
 <--

-- 🔭 I’m currently working on pursuing my bachelor's degree in Computer Science.
+- 🔭 Currently working on pursuing my bachelor's degree in Software Engineering.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Angular.
+- 🌱 Currently learning Front-end Web Development, specifically JavaScript/TypeScript, Angular/React, HTML, SCSS, NodeJS, MongoDB.
-- 🤔 I’m looking for help with coding interview.
+- 🤔 Looking for job opportunities and help with the coding interview.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jasonlu99)

 -->